-The Chief Delivery Officer as strategic Trust lead for security management has delegated responsibility for security management.
+The Trust lead for security management has a delegated responsibility for security management.
 The SMD's remit also includes emphasising the security management needs of the Trust to the Board to ensure that responsibilities are taken seriously at the highest level.
-This officer will ensure the implementation of recommendations from previous and future security audits and for developing and reviewing the organisation-wide action planning following receipt of advice provided by the Business Security Unit.
+This officer will ensure the implementation of recommendations from previous and future security audits and for developing and reviewing the organisationwide action planning following receipt of advice provided by the Business Security Unit.